ALanguillaume/WUR-R-setup/README.md

-R 4.0 is a major release, that marks the 20th birthday of R. Aside from that useless trivia, it also implies that a lot of stuff have changed internally and you may soon encounter warnings when installing/loading packages that might soon or later turn into errors and seriously hamper your R experience…
+R 4.0 is a major release, that marks the 20th birthday of R. Aside from that useless trivia, it also implies that a lot of stuff have changed internally and you may soon encounter warnings when installing/loading packages that might sooner or later turn into errors and seriously hamper your R experience…

 <img src="README_files/figure-gfm/unnamed-chunk-1-1.png" width="300" style="display: block; margin: auto;" />